How you’ll benefit from an EV solar-ready charger

 Now let’s move on to the EV charger connector types themselves.

-There are four primary types of charging connectors.
+There are four primary EV charger connector types.

 Type 1 and Type 2 EV chargers use an AC power source and allow slow and fast charging.